RileyPoirier23/TattooAPP/README.md

 -- 1. EXTENSIONS
 create extension if not exists "moddatetime" schema "extensions";

--- 2. RESET PROFILES PERMISSIONS (The Fix)
+-- 2. NUCLEAR PERMISSION RESET
--- We are removing complex logic and simply saying:
--- "If you are logged in, you can insert or update your own row." alter table public.profiles enable row level security;
+-- We drop ALL existing policies on profiles to remove conflicts. alter table public.profiles enable row level security;

 do $$